antigloss/go/README.md

 Package [sync](./sync) provides extra synchronization facilities such as semaphore in addition to the standard sync package.

-# cache

-Implements an LRU cache.

-# concurrent

-Package concurrent provides some goroutine-safe containers.

 # container

-Package container offers some goroutine-unsafe containers.
+Package [container](./container) provides some goroutine-unsafe containers and some goroutine-safe containers (under the container/concurrent folder).

 # fileutils